 Dispositions of Our Stock.
 Unless our common stock constitutes a USRPI, a sale of our common stock by a Foreign Owner generally will not be subject to U.S. federal income tax under FIRPTA.
 We do not expect that our common stock will constitute a USRPI.
 Our common stock will not constitute a USRPI if less than 50% of our assets throughout a prescribed testing period consist of interests in real property located within the United States, excluding, for this purpose, interest in real property solely in the capacity as a creditor.
-Even if the foregoing test is not met, our common stock will not constitute a USRPI if we are a domestically controlled REIT.
+Even if the will not constitute a USRPI if we are a domestically controlled REIT.
 A "domestically controlled REIT" is a REIT in which, at all times during a specified testing period, less than 50% in value of its shares is held directly or indirectly by foreign owners.